lagdotcom/dcjam2023/readme.md

 ## Maps

 The engine supports maps exported from Grid Cartographer to a JSON format.
+Make sure your map is set to have a "Top-Left Origin".
 To enable Poisoned Daggers features you add Notes to cells.
 Lines that do not begin with `#` are ignored.
 The following Notes should be placed to the top left of any other cells in the level so they get loaded first:

 | Tag                              | Meaning                                                        |
 | -------------------------------- | -------------------------------------------------------------- |